Can artdaq::Fragment have zero dependencies on other code in the art stack?

 Ron may already be looking into this.

-#2 Updated by Eric Flumerfelt almost 3 years ago
+#2 Updated by Eric Flumerfelt about 3 years ago

 - Category set to Under Consideration